jamigibbs/quickchat/README.md

 ### Run the Application

-Run the application using the Grunt file's `default` task:
+Run the application locally using the Grunt file's `default` task:

 ```
 $ grunt
 ```

 The default task runs a simple server on port 3000.
 To view it in a any browser, go to [http://localhost:3000](http://localhost:3000).

+### TODO

+- As a developer, I want to create admin users
+- As an admin, I want to create private rooms for authorized participants
+- As a user, I want to see if another chat room participant is online
+- As a user, I want to see when another user is typing a message in my current chat room
+- As a user, I wan to submit messages on enter/return
+- As a developer, I want to move modals into a directive
+- As a developer, I want to replace 'css-modal' with 'ngDialog'

 ## Grunt plugins